BibleNotify/BibleNotify/README.md

 ## Contributing

 Bible Notify is a community project.
 Contributions are always welcome!
 Feel free to open a PR or ask questions.

+## Adding a new Bible translation

+See [this document](/assets/bibles/adding_new_bible.md) for how to add a new Bible translation to Bible Notify.

 ## Release Process